 - as eczema is an inflammatory skin condition, essential oils may be used for their anti-inflammatory properties

 - preventing infection from occurring by using antimicrobial essentials oils

 - eczema is often an attempt by the body to throw off accumulated toxins through the skin

-- stress is usually involved in most cases of eczema, therefore essentials will pay an important role in reducing the level of stress
+- stress is usually involved in most cases of eczema, therefore essential oils will play an important role in reducing the level of stress

 With chronic dry lesions the essential oils are best applied topically using ointments or creams.
 Click here to buy Skin Soother for Eczema Relief